shyamupa/wikidump_preprocessing/README.md

 **For Cogcomp Internal Use**:
 Wikipedia dumps are already available under `/shared/corpora/wikipedia_dumps`, so simply set the `DUMPDIR` to `/shared/corpora/wikipedia_dumps`.
 For instance, the Turkish wikipedia resources are in `/shared/corpora/wikipedia_dumps/trwiki`.

+3. Set the `lang` variable to the two-letter language code used by Wikipedia to identify the language (eg. `tr` for Turkish, `es` for Spanish etc.)
-3. Specify a `OUTDIR`.
+4. Specify a `OUTDIR`.
 This is the directory where the resources will be generated (eg. `path/to/my/resources/trwiki` for Turkish Wikipedia).
 To keep the code generic, you may want to use the `lang` variable to define the `OUTDIR` (e.g., `path/to/my/resources/${lang}wiki`).

-4. Modify the `DATE` variable to identify the timestamp of the Wikipedia dump to download.
+5. Modify the `DATE` variable to identify the timestamp of the Wikipedia dump to download.
 Make sure that this link works `https://dumps.wikimedia.org/${lang}wiki/${DATE}/`.

-5. Make sure `PYTHONBIN` points to the correct python binary.
+6. Make sure `PYTHONBIN` points to the correct python binary.

-6. Run the command `lang=CODE make all`, where `CODE` is the two-letter language code used by Wikipedia to identify the language (eg. `tr` for Turkish, `es` for Spanish etc.).
+7. Run the command `make all`.
 This should perform all the preprocessing steps above by following the build dependencies specified in the makefile.

 Sanity Check
 ------

-After `lang=CODE make all` completes successfully (takes ~18 mins on single-core machine for Turkish Wikipedia), you should have files with following line counts (for 20180720 dump of Turkish Wikipedia),
+After `make all` completes successfully (takes ~18 mins on single-core machine for Turkish Wikipedia), you should have files with following line counts (for 20180720 dump of Turkish Wikipedia),

 ````
 222367  idmap/fr2entitles